cjimti/mk/_posts/2018-03-01-kubernetes.md

 published: true
 layout: post
 title: Kubernetes
-tags: kubernetes microservices docker minikube
+tags: kubernetes microservices kubectl minikube docker minikube
 ---
 Getting started with Kubernetes for local development.
 I develop on a Mac however much of this is easily translated to windows.